Sharath-Chandra-Reddy-Gouni/InfiniteDraws-Creations/README.txt

 After that, we examined and altered a few things in order to include information about drawers on the output webpage.
 Finally, we adjusted the program.cs file, and the result was that we were able to get the desired output.

-TASK 6: Controller actions and views
-2024-02-20 (Tuesday) (1800)
+TASK 6: Controller actions and views Sharath, Parvinder 2024-02-20 (Tuesday) (1800)

 During this Task, we reviewed the Drawer.cs file that was located in the models folder.
 After that, we checked the output to ensure that we were able to successfully modify the information associated with the drawers.
 Additionally, we made sure that we were able to edit the information from the output website.

-TASK 7: Add search
-2024-02-20 (Tuesday) (1402)
+TASK 7: Add search Sharath, Parvinder, Shreyas 2024-02-20 (Tuesday) (1402)

 The index method that can be found inside the controllers>MovieController was modified as part of this task.